pwcberry/pwcberry.github.io/rmit/books/design-patterns/creational-patterns.md

 * make system independent of how its objects are created, composed and represented
 * class creational patterns use inheritance to vary the class that's instantiated
 * object creational patterns use delegate instantiation to another object
-* encapsulate knowledge in the system about which concreate classes are used, and how they are instantiated
+* encapsulate knowledge in the system about which concrete classes are used, and how they are instantiated
 * the system at large knows only about the abstract types (abstract classes and interfaces)

 ### Abstract Factory